How Do Greeks Celebrate Easter? And what are the Greek Easter Traditions?

-For 20 years in a row, the Omilo-team was celebrating Easter together with the students, during our Easter Course – Greek Language and Culture.
+For 25 years in a row, the Omilo-team is celebrating Easter together with the students, except of the covid years in 2020 and 2021.

 The preparations for the Greek Easter actually start from “Kathara Devtera” (Clean Monday) onward.
 All Greeks celebrate the national holiday “Kathara Devtera”, which is the last day of carnival and the first day of the so-called “fasting period”.